Kidney Transplantation: Introduction FeedbackA general introduction to Kidney Transplantation.Source: NHS Choices, 31 Jan 2014

 Kidney Transplantation: Guidance FeedbackThe most relevant search results for Kidney Transplantation from producers of guidance information.

 - British Transplantation Society, 31 January 2011

-Guidelines for the prevention and management of cytomegalovirus disease after solid organ transplantation [PDF]British Transplantation Society, 01 August 2010
+British Transplantation Society guidelines for the prevention and management of CMV disease after solid organ transplantation [PDF]British Transplantation Society, 12 August 2011

 - Organ donation for transplantation

 - The Renal Association